sftpplus/sftpplus-docs/docs/operation-client/http.rst

 If a path contains the `+` (plus) sign, it may not be replaced with the `space` or URL Percent `%20` Encoding characters.

-The SharePoint WebDAV Path is case-insensitive.
-For the transferred files, the names are kept using the cases presented by the WebDAV server.
+SFTPPlus can also connect to cloud SharePoint Online sites.

-Please see our :doc:`WebDAV User's Guide </guides/webdav>` page for a guide on getting started with WebDAV.
+See the dedicated :doc:`SharePoint Online integration </operation-client/sharepoint-online>` page for a guide on getting started with SharePoint Online.